Reverse Bicep Curl: Muscle Worked, Benefits, Variations

 You can execute the reverse grip bicep curl in many variations, you can do it with a straight barbell, EZ Bar, dumbbells, or a cable machine.

-If you’re looking for a straightforward reverse curl variation, then the barbell reverse curl is a great staple exercise you can add in the workout regime.
+However, the barbell reverse curl is a great staple exercise you can add to the workout regime.

-A handful of other muscles worked or play the role of stabilizer muscles, including your, Wrist Extensors and Rectus abdominis.
+• Some other muscles are worked or stabilizer muscles, including your wrist extenders and rectus abdominis.

-The deltoids and trapezius muscles are also active, but only for stabilization purposes.
+• The deltoids and trapezius muscles are also active, but only for stabilization.

 Muscle Worked During Reverse Bicep Curl